Joseph S. Connolly was born in Iowa in 1859.

 In 1896 locomotives were billowing, belching metaphors for America’s might as an industrialized nation.
 Locomotives were the most powerful, fastest things on Earth.
 They also were physically intimidating.
 There was something delightfully decadent if not downright dangerous about witnessing two such behemoths butt heads like rams on rails.

-Six hundred miles to the west Joseph Connolly and officials of the Iowa State Fair read the “reviews” of Streeter’s spectacle.
+Six hundred miles to the west of Columbus, Ohio, Joseph Connolly and officials of the Iowa State Fair read the “reviews” of Streeter’s spectacle.
 Connolly coupled his future to the new form of diversion: He combined his former job—railroading—with his current job—theatrical management.

 Three months after A. L. Streeter’s collision, Connolly staged his first collision at the fair in Des Moines.